 - In a separate bowl, combine flour, corn starch, baking powder and salt.

-- Slowly beat in ⅓ cup of the flour into butter mixture until it is all incorporated.
+- Slowly beat in ⅓ cup of the flour mixture into butter mixture until it is all incorporated.

 - Repeat until all the flour mixture has been included into the butter mixture.